 A common example is that of a drunk driving (OVI/DUI) case.
 If someone is arrested and charged with drunk driving, making a plea bargain may help that person guarantee that the judge doesn’t send them to jail.

 You (or your lawyer) can attempt to make a plea bargain at any time in a case before a jury verdict is decided.
 Most plea bargains are made relatively early in the criminal justice process, usually way before any trial.
 Other plea bargains take time to come together, and some can even occur during a jury trial.
 If a trial ends up with a hung jury, both the prosecutor and defendant can agree to a plea bargain before the charges are reissued for a second trial.

 Controversy Surrounding Plea Deals in Ohio

 In many plea bargains, defendants will agree to admit responsibility to crimes that they actually did not commit.
 This occurs in criminal sex offense cases where defendants are allowed to plead to crimes like aggravated assault and avoid the sex offender registry.
 Some judges have called these pleas “fictional” pleas and have pushed for reform to make defendants only admit to things they actually did.

 In 2016, the Ohio Supreme Court decided that so-called “fictional” pleas could continue by a 4-2 vote.
 This decision rejected the recommendation made by state court judges that plea bargains should be only based on the facts and circumstances of a given case.

 Make Sure You Speak to An Attorney Before You Agree to a Plea Bargain

 It is in your best interests to speak to an experienced criminal defense attorney before you agree to any plea bargain.
 Plea bargains can be complicated to understand.
-We offer a free consultation so you can have your case reviewed by a seasoned professional.
+Contact Suhre & Associates, LLC for a free consultation at (513) 333-0014 so you can have your case reviewed by a seasoned professional.